naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/2.Network-Access/network-access.md

 - C. The ports that link switches together must be access links.
 - D. Frames with a destination MAC that are not in the MAC address table are flooded to only ports in the respective VLAN.

-A:-
+A:- D.

 8. What is the normal range of VLANs that can be modified on a Cisco switch with default configuration?
-A. VLAN 1 to 1002 B. VLAN 1 to 1001 C. VLAN 2 to 1002 D. VLAN 2 to 1001
+- A. VLAN 1 to 1002
+- B. VLAN 1 to 1001
+- C. VLAN 2 to 1002
+- D. VLAN 2 to 1001

+A:- D, the normal range of VLANs on a default Cisco switch is VLAN 1 to 1001.
+However VLAN 1 cannot be modified so option D

 9. Static VLANs are being used on a switch’s interface.
 Which of the following statements is correct?
-A. Nodes use a VLAN policy server.
+- A. Nodes use a VLAN policy server.
-B. Nodes are assigned VLANs based on their MAC address.
+- B. Nodes are assigned VLANs based on their MAC address.
+- C. Nodes are unaware of the VLAN in which they are configured.
+- D. All nodes are in the same VLAN.

+A:- C, static VLANs are VLANs that have been manually configured vs. dynamic VLANs that are configured via a VLAN Membership Policy Server (VMPS).
+A node will not know which VLAN it is assigned to when it is statically set via the command [switchport access vlan 3].
-C. Nodes are unaware of the VLAN in which they are configured.
-D. All nodes are in the same VLAN.
+Nodes use a VMPS if the VLAN is dynamically configured.
+Nodes are not assigned VLANs based on their MAC addresses when they are statically configured.
+All nodes are not necessarily in the same VLAN when static VLANs are being used.

 10. A switch is configured with a single VLAN of 12 for all interfaces.
 All nodes auto-negotiate at 100 Mb/s full-duplex.
 What is true if you add an additional VLAN to the switch?
-A. The switch will decrease its bandwidth due to overhead.
+- A. The switch will decrease its bandwidth due to overhead.
-B. The switch will increase its count of collision domains.
+- B. The switch will increase its count of collision domains.
-C. The switch will now require a router.
+- C. The switch will now require a router.
-D. The switch will increase its bandwidth due to broadcast domains.
+- D. The switch will increase its bandwidth due to broadcast domains.

+A:- D, the addition of another VLAN will increase the effective bandwidth by adding additional broadcast domains.

+11. What is a direct benefit of adding VLANs?
+- A. An increase of broadcast domains while decreasing collision domains
+- B. An increase of broadcast domains while increasing collision domains
+- C. A decrease of broadcast domains while decreasing collision domains
+- D. A decrease of broadcast domains while increasing collisions domains

+A:- When adding VLANs, you immediately increase the number of broadcast domains.
+At the same time, you increase the collision domains.
+If a switch had 12 ports and they all negotiated at 100 Mb/s half duplex, when a VLAN is added you will automatically create two collision domains while adding an additional broadcast domain.

+12. Which statement describes dynamic VLANs?
+- A. The access port is switched into the respective VLAN based upon user credentials.
+- B. The access port is switched into the respective VLAN based upon the computer’s IP address.
+- C. The access port is switched into the respective VLAN based upon the computer’s MAC address.
+- D. The access port is switched into the respective VLAN based upon security ACLs.

+13. You have changed the name of VLAN 3, and you now want to check your change.
+Which command will you enter to verify the name change?
+- A. Switch#show vlans
+- B. Switch#show interface vlan 3
+- C. Switch#show run
+- D. Switch#show vlan id 3

+14. Which of the following is a true statement if you have changed the MTU on a VLAN to support jumbo frames?
+- A. If a normal MTU of 1528 is used, the switch will not forward the traffic.
+- B. Once jumbo frames are configured, nothing more needs to be done.
+Clients will auto-detect the new MTU and use jumbo frames.
+- C. Changing the MTU is an easy and effective method for raising speed.
+- D. For jumbo frames to be effective, all devices on the VLAN, including switches, must support them.

+15. Which is a benefit of implementing VLANs with a layer 3 router?
+- A. VLANs can span multiple switches.
+- B. Implementing routed VLANs will decrease the broadcast domains.
+- C. ACLs can be employed to secure VLANs.
+- D. All of the above.